Miami: Law and government

 The government of the City of Miami uses the mayor-commissioner type of system.
 The city commission consists of five commissioners that are elected from single member districts.
 The city commission constitutes the governing body with powers to pass ordinances, adopt regulations, and exercise all powers conferred upon the city in the city charter.
 The mayor is elected at large and appoints a city manager.
-The City of Miami is governed by Mayor Francis X. Suarez and 5 city commissioners that oversee the five districts in the city.
+The City of Miami is governed by Mayor Francis Suarez and 5 city commissioners that oversee the five districts in the city.

 The commission's regular meetings are held at Miami City Hall, which is located at 3500 Pan American Drive on Dinner Key in the neighborhood of Coconut Grove.
 In the United States House of Representatives, Miami is represented by Republicans Maria Elvira Salazar and Mario Diaz-Balart, along with Democrat Frederica Wilson.